Jeremy Davis

 Now that Sitecore 10 is out, I've been having a dig into the new Docker approach that's been released.
 There are some interesting differences here between Sitecore's official approach and the way the community scripts I'd experimented with worked – and I've learned a few interesting new things as a result of having a read of the examples provided.
 Here are the things that caught my attention:

-Base images come from the official feed now:
+Base images come from the official feed now: url copied!

 The first important new thing is that we no longer have to build the all base images ourselves.
 For licensing reasons the community images project could not maintain a public image repository, but with the release of v10 there is now an official Sitecore feed.
-This includes standard images that can be used for XP and XM type deployments using the 1909 and ltsc2019 releases of Windows.
+This includes standard images that can be used for XP and XM type deployments using the `1909` and `ltsc2019` releases of Windows.
 And hopefully newer versions will follow...

 There is a list of the official images available, but you can see what gets used when you read the compose scripts that Sitecore provide: